pilotmoon/popclipweb/site/guide/actions.md

 ### <InlineIcon spec="bundle:search" /> Search

 The Search action opens a web search for the selected text.
-The default search engine is Google, but you can change this in the actions's settings.
+The default search engine is Google (except if your Mac's region is China, in which case it's Baidu).
+You can change the search engine in the actions's settings.

 Searches open in the current app if it is a [known browser](/kb/browsers), or else in the system default browser.